jaimetrovoada/react-portfolio-template/README.md

 then copy the files generated to the public folder and follow the instructions on how to modify the index.html file, replace what's written in the manifest.json file with what's in the site.manifest file.

+### package.json

+in the name section write the name of the repo, for example: johndoe.github.io

+and in the homepage section write the url of the repo, for example: https://johndoe.github.io/ or if you have a custom domain use that instead, for example: https://johndoe.me/ and add the CNAME file provided by your domain provider to public folder

-## Deploy
+# Deploy

 This was made to be deployed using GitHub Pages as your user webpage.
 As so, you need to enable github pages in your repo settings.

 The necessary packages, scripts, and GitHub workflow/actions are already present so it should require minimal setup to get it working.

-If you intend to use a custom domain you'll need to include a CNAME file in the public folder (/public), and might also want to look up with ur domain provider if there's additional setup required.
+If you intend to use a custom domain you'll need to include a CNAME file in the public folder (/public), and might also want to look up with your domain provider if there's additional setup required.

 # Support